krz8/petulant/README.md

 - Detecting an alternative `SwitChar` (switch character) in use under Windows CMD and PowerShell.
+- Accessing the actual command line string under Windows.
+(More details on this in the manual).

-I'd welcome the help, if you know how that works.
+I'd welcome the help, if you know how either of those work.

 ### Future Work